supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/filter_videos_without_objects/README.md

-# Filter Video without Objects
+# Filter Videos without Object Classes

-`Filter Video without Objects` layer is used to filter videos depending on not having any objects of the selected class on it.
+`Filter Videos without Object Classes` layer is used to filter videos depending on not having any objects of the selected class on it.

 # Settings